 Case Study: Polhemus Technology Used in New Zealand Fisheries Research

-Echoes from fish: using lasers to study how much sound reflects off a fish.
-A new method of recording three-dimensional shapes is being applied in research aimed at improving assessments of New Zealand's fisheries resources.
+Using lasers to study how much sound reflects off a fish, a new method of recording three-dimensional shapes is being applied in research aimed at improving assessments of New Zealand's fisheries resources.

 This article describes the swimbladder modelling technique for estimating the target strength of fish.